jakewelsh/jakewelsh/README.md

 ## 👋 Welcome to Jake's GitHub!
 ---
 ## 🧑‍💼 About Me
 Hi!
 I'm Jake Welsh, a recent graduate in ***Computer Science*** from ***Northern Illinois University***.
 I originally started college as a nursing student, but I quickly realized that my true passion was in tech.
 After making the switch, I never looked back.
 Now I'm focused on building software, solving problems, and continuing to grow as a developer.

+I'm currently preparing to begin my ***Master of Science in Cybersecurity** at ***Northern Illinois University*** in Fall 2025.

 I have experience in C++, Python, Java, HTML, CSS, JavaScript, COBOL, and IBM Assembly Language.

 ## 🚧 Current Projects
 - **Resume Parser + Job Tracker (IN PROGRESS)**